 Inside your eye is a natural lens, which can gradually become cloudy and discolored.
 This loss of clarity is called a cataract.
 Most of us will get cataracts that require surgery.

 During cataract surgery, your doctor will remove your clouded lens and replace it with an intraocular lens, or IOL for short.
-We will discuss cataract surgery, but right now we want to state the obvious….
-Surgery on your eyes may cause you some apprehension.
+We understand if surgery on your eyes may cause you some apprehension.
 Here at OMEG, we realize any surgery is a big deal.
 Our goal is to put you at ease by providing the best technology and experience.
-We also want to highlight the wonderful opportunity you have to reduce your need for glasses, that is, we want to focus on your life after cataracts!
+We also want to highlight the wonderful opportunity you have to reduce your need for glasses.
+In other words, we want to focus on your life after cataracts!

 Now that you know more about cataracts, and that there are vision correction options, take some time to consider how you want to see after cataract surgery.